soarqin/DSP_Mods/UXAssist/README.md

     - Enable game window resize
     - Remember window position and size on last exit
     - Convert Peace-Mode saves to Combat-Mode on loading
+    - Mod manager profile based save folder
+      - Save files are stored in `Save\<ProfileName>` folder.
+      - Will use original save location if matching default profile name.
+    - Increase maximum count of Metadata Instantiations to 20000 (from 2000)
+    - Increase capacity of player order queue to 128 (from 16)
   + Planet/Factory
     - Sunlight at night
     - Remove some build conditions